 - The What: The “what” of the change is also a critical piece.
 Thoroughly answering what is changing forces the CC writer to think about all staff who are effected by the change.
 Needing to ask “who all might this effect” forces a look at the whole system and assures that everyone impacted will be made aware of the changes.

 - The When: The third section – the timing of the change – is usually covered in part, but rarely in whole.
 There should be 3 dates on any CC: the date to introduce the change and gather feedback, the date for the initial roll-out of the updated system or policy and the date for a check to see how it is working.
 The 3 dates allow for tweaks to the change and confirmation that it is fully in place.
 After the first date you gather feedback on any potential glitches, and tweak the change accordingly (make sure to reissue an accurate CC if there is a change).
 After the roll-out another check is made to ensure that the change is effectively producing the desired end result.

-Says Jen Jarvis, our COO and the co-creator of the CC form, “It takes work to do this.
+Says Jen Jarvis, the co-creator of the CC form, “It takes work to do this.
 Leadership has to understand the return on investment of time spent on a CC.
 Sometimes as a leader, you just want to implement a change and move on.
 But if you approach it that way, you will likely need to budget time to course correct and deal with conflict.
 Change is not easy even when it is for the good.
 Using a tool like a CC that helps you to effectively roll-out change is a good investment.
 Remind yourself of the ROI when using this process.”